High School Social Studies with Mr. Rude

-Our class calendar, which includes daily agendas and assignments, can be found by clicking on the link above that corresponds with your class.
-Course descriptions as well course syllabi can be found below.
+A link to Google Classroom, which includes daily agendas and assignments, and a copy of your course syllabus can be found by clicking on the icon below that corresponds with your class.
 Please do not hesitate to contact me should you have any questions or concerns.
-Let's have an outstanding 2017-2018 school year!
+Let's have an outstanding 2018-2019 school year!

 World History is a yearlong, freshmen-level course that is designed to expose students to important persons, events, relationships, and themes in world history, beginning with the Neolithic Revolution and continuing through the modern era.
 Throughout the class students will utilize spatial reasoning and analysis to examine how human socioeconomic organization has effected the environment and natural resources throughout human history.